CitizensFoundation/policy-synth/README.md

 ## About

-Policy Synth is a Typescript class-based library for creating AI agent logic flows, API's and state of the art realtime web applications.
+Policy Synth is a Typescript class-based library for creating AI agent logic flows, API's and state of the art realtime AI focused web applications.

 ## NPM Modules